 We acknowledge many limitations.
 All models are dependent on the quality and extent of data available, and the outcome data (CHD mortality) is particularly important.
 Mortality trends by cause of death remain uncertain in many low and middle income countries due to incomplete or inaccurate coding, and a lack of trend data.
-Global Burden of disease analyses highlight the significant declines in adult mortality seen in many low and middle income countries in recent decades46,47 and as CHD is a major component of total mortality, this might lead us to expect that age-specific CHD mortality is also falling globally.
+Global Burden of disease analyses highlight the significant declines in adult mortality seen in many low and middle income countries in recent decades46.
+Life expectancy has risen in all 4 populations, but this is driven mainly by substantial declines in infant mortality47.
+As CHD is a major component of total mortality, this might lead us to expect that age-specific CHD mortality is also falling globally.
 However, our data from Syria and Tunisia demonstrated increasing age-specific CHD mortality in recent years.
-In support of our findings, major CHD risk factors (smoking, blood pressure, and blood cholesterol which together account for about 85% of variation in CHD mortality48 were either stagnant or increased in Syria and Tunisia over this time period; no substantial decreases were observed.
+In support of our findings, major CHD risk factors (smoking, blood pressure, and blood cholesterol) which together account for about 85% of variation in CHD mortality48 were either stagnant or increased in Syria and Tunisia over this time period; no substantial decreases were observed.
 Reassuringly, there has been no change in completeness of Tunisian death certification over this time period which could bias our results28, and whilst there are concerns about national death registry deaths in Syria, we used alternative sources (WHO and the Aleppo Household survey).
 A picture of continued adult mortality decline is by no means clear cut since other authors using the Demographic and Health surveys suggest that mortality decline has recently flattened in some MENA countries (Jordan, Yemen and Morrocco)49.
 Further, an increases in age-specific CHD mortality has also recently been reported in the largest country in this region (Egypt46).
 Hence our detailed analyses by country highlight the heterogeneity in cause of death trends among middle income countries.
 The Middle East suffers particularly high male smoking rates and very low levels of physical activity; BMI and diabetes have been increasing faster than elsewhere in the world.

 Overall, the IMPACT model apparently explained up to 77% of the mortality trend observed in each country.
 This appears acceptable, particularly considering the variable death certification and imperfect risk factor measurement across the region.

 The model itself makes many simplifying assumptions.
-First it ignores potential lag times between changes in a risk factor and change in mortality, evidence suggests that lag times can be very short in practice.
+First it ignores potential lag times between changes in a risk factor and change in mortality, however, evidence suggests that lag times can be very short in practice15-18.
 It assumes a log-linear association between risk factors and CHD mortality; and the regression approach implicitly assumes that other, unmeasured risk factors have not changed over the model time period.
 This is not likely to be the case in practice.
 It assumes that trial estimates (efficacy) of medical and surgical treatments can be realised in practice; however, it does account for variable uptake and compliance of treatments.
 Estimates of one-year case-fatality had to be obtained from international rather than national sources and are thus uncertain (see eTable 3).
+We did not explicitly consider competing risks.
+However, reductions in smoking prevalence (in Turkey and oPt) should also reduce death rates from common cancers and respiratory diseases.
+Increases in BMI and diabetes however might also increase risk of deaths from diabetes or cancers.
 The model does account for changes in age structure over time, which are small over this relatively short time period.
 The data itself are only available at the population level.
 The model itself is thus essentially ecological in nature.
 However, we only include treatments and risk factors where there is strong evidence of a causal relationship with CHD mortality.